skip to content

 About Nick Dunken and his project

 Nick obtained his Master degree in Biological Sciences at the University of Cologne in 2020.
 During his studies he mainly focused on plant-microbe interaction, plant proteases and microbe-triggered cell death.
-Additionally to his research at the university, Nick worked as an intern at the Max Planck Institute for Plant Breeding Research and at KAUST in Saudi Arabia.
+In addition to his research at the university, Nick worked as an intern at the Max Planck Institute for Plant Breeding Research and at KAUST in Saudi Arabia.
 The main objective of his PhD is to understand the role of cell death in plant-microbe interactions.
-If you want to contact Nick, you can follow him under the handle @armadilloguy on Twitter.
+If you want to contact Nick, you can follow him under the handle @armadill0guy on X.

 Cell death regulation and function in plant-fungal symbiosis